CS342/2025-NeutroFeverGuard/README.md

 ### I. Health Record Tracking

 1. **Health Data Sources:**
-- **Bluetooth-enabled Temperature Sensors**: Users can connect their CORE Temperature Sensor to provide continuous skin temperature data.
+- **Bluetooth-enabled Temperature Sensors**: Users can connect their [CORE Temperature Sensor](https://corebodytemp.com/) to provide continuous skin temperature data.
 -  **Apple Health App**: Data recorded by Apple Watch or Apple Health App via HealthKit, including skin temperature, heart rate, and oxygen saturation.
--  **Manual Entry**: Users can manually add health data, including vital signs, blood pressure, lab values, symptoms, and the [MASCC (Multinational Association for Supportive Care in Cancer) Risk Index](https://www.mdcalc.com/calc/3913/mascc-risk-index-febrile-neutropenia).
+-  **Manual Entry**: Users can manually add health data, including vitals, lab values, medications, symptoms, and the [MASCC (Multinational Association for Supportive Care in Cancer) Risk Index](https://www.mdcalc.com/calc/3913/mascc-risk-index-febrile-neutropenia).

 > [!NOTE]
 > How is the data being processed and stored?
 NeutroFeverGuard use [Spezi Local Storage](https://github.com/StanfordSpezi/SpeziStorage) to store lab results and medication data locally.
 Other health data is stored in [Healthkit](https://github.com/StanfordSpezi/SpeziHealthKit).
 For cloud storage, all data is stored as [FHIR](https://github.com/StanfordSpezi/SpeziFHIR) elements on [Firebase](https://github.com/StanfordSpezi/SpeziFirebase).

 > [!NOTE]
 > Want to understand how CORE Sensor connection, and continuous temperature data flow work?
 Check out the detailed explanation in [Working with CORE Sensor - Bluetooth Connection](Documentation/BluetoothSensor.md).

 2. **Visualization:**
-    Interactive graphs display trends for: heart rate, temperature, oxygen saturation, absolute neutrophil count (ANC).
+    Interactive graphs display trends for: heart rate, temperature, and oxygen saturation.
 Visuals include trend lines and daily average readings to help users and clinicians better understand health fluctuations.
-To see the average, minimum, and maximum value of a measurement for a day simply click one of the scatter plot points.
-Clicking on a scatter plot data will turn it purple and turn the other data gray.
-Click anywhere besides the selected point to hide the summary and make all of the points blue again.
 Data is automatically loaded and read from HealthKit.

 ### II.
 Notifications & Alerts
 1. **Critical Health Alerts:**
-   The app sends immediate alerts if:
+   The app sends immediate alerts if
-   **Fever Detected in case of Neutropenia:** In the case of elevated body temperature (≥101°F once or sustained at ≥100.4°F over the past hour), when ANC is low (<500/µL).
+   **Fever Detected in case of Neutropenia,** defined as an elevated body temperature (≥101°F once or sustained at ≥100.4°F over the past hour), when ANC is low (<500 cells/µL). ([Definition Source](https://www.uptodate.com/contents/diagnostic-approach-to-the-adult-cancer-patient-with-neutropenic-fever))

-   Users receive a push notification advising them to seek medical attention.
+   Users will receive a push notification advising them to seek medical attention.

 2. **Lab Results Reminders:**
    If no lab results are logged for over a week, the app sends a reminder to encourage regular data updates.

+> [!NOTE]
+> Want to understand how fever monitoring alerts and lab results reminders work in the background?
+Check out the detailed explanation in [Fever Monitoring & Lab Notifications](Documentation/Notification.md).

 3. **Neutropenia Severity Classification:**
-   ANC is automatically calculated based on patient-provided lab values, with severity color codes:
+   ANC is automatically calculated based on patient-provided lab values, with severity color codes ([Definition Source](https://www.uptodate.com/contents/diagnostic-approach-to-the-adult-cancer-patient-with-neutropenic-fever), unit: cells/µL):
    - ANC ≥ 500: Normal (Green)
    - 100 ≤ ANC < 500: Severe Neutropenia (Orange)
    - ANC < 100: Profound Neutropenia (Red)